Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Introduction

-From a theoretical point of view, the ground state properties of the Heisenberg model in the kagome lattice was extensively examined.
-In particular, unbiased results from Density Matrix Renormalization Group (DMRG) simulations point out to a gapless QSL phase\,\cite{Yan11}.
+From a theoretical point of view, the ground state properties of the Heisenberg model in the kagome lattice was extensively examined, with the nature of its QSL phase (gapped or gapless) being a matter under debate\,\cite{Yan11,Iqbal13}.
 However, this picture is less clear for the half-filled Hubbard model: many studies, using different techniques, agree on the occurrence of a Mott transition from a finite value of interaction, although controversies on the critical value remain.
 For instance, by using Variational Cluster Approximation (VCA), Yamada {\it et al}\,\cite{Yamada11} examined the occurrence of a metal-to-insulator (MIT) transition as the interaction strength increases, finding a critical point at $U_{c} /t \approx 5$, while Higa {\it et al}\,\cite{Higa16} suggested that such a transition should occur at $U_{c}/t = 6.8$.
 Similarly, Ohashi {\it et al}\cite{Ohashi06} found this Mott transition around $U_{c}/t = 8.22$, using cellular dynamical mean field theory (CDMFT), while Variational Monte Carlo studies, conducted by Kuratani {\it et al}\,\cite{Kuratani07}, exhibits $U_{c}/t \approx 11$.
 The lack of a consensus about $U_c$ on these studies may be due to the particularities of their implementations, i.e.~due to the way their biased input is added, and how it improves their ground states.

 Unbiased methodologies are usually limited by technical issues, as the fermionic minus-sign problem for quantum Monte Carlo (QMC) approaches, or by dimensionality for DMRG.
 Early attempts to perform finite temperature determinant QMC (DQMC) simulations were conducted by Bulut {\it et al}\,\cite{Bulut05}, without a clear evidence for a Mott transition.
 Recently, by combining dynamical vertex approximation, dynamical mean-field theory, and DQMC, Kaufmann {\it et al}\,\cite{Kaufmann20} further examined how the magnetic correlation evolves in the kagome lattice, and proposed a critical point within a range of $U_{c}/t=[7,9]$.
 On the other hand, DMRG results\,\cite{Sun21} provide evidence for two critical points, one for a translational symmetry broken insulator, and the other one to a QSL, at $U_{c1}/t \approx 5.4$ and $U_{c2}/t \approx 7.9$, respectively.
+Away from half-filling physical responses are even less clear, with the enhancement of unconventional pairing correlations\,\cite{Wen22}.